Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Efficient Visible Window Generation

-where $\hat{\bm{x}}$, $\hat{\bm{y}}$, and $\hat{\bm{z}}$ are the orthonormal basis vectors assembled in Eq.~\eqref{eq:vvlh_triad}.
-For noncircular orbits a flight path angle separates $\hat{\bm{x}}$ from $\bm{v}_{s,\mathrm{I}}$.
+where $\hat{\bm{x}}$, $\hat{\bm{y}}$, and $\hat{\bm{z}}$ are the orthonormal basis vectors of the VVLH frame.
+The axis $\hat{\bm{x}}$ lies in the instantaneous orbital plane and is orthogonal to the position vector.
+For circular orbits, $\hat{\bm{x}}_{\mathrm{VVLH}}$ coincides with $\bm{v}_{s,\mathrm{I}}$; for noncircular orbits, a finite angle exists between them because of the flight path angle.
 Because the SAR satellites considered here operate mainly in nearly circular sun synchronous low Earth orbits, $\bm{v}_{s,\mathrm{I}}$ is approximated as aligned with $\hat{\bm{x}}_{\mathrm{VVLH}}$ in what follows.
 Under this approximation, the Doppler cone axis follows $\hat{\bm{x}}_{\mathrm{VVLH}}$, and the forward and backward boundaries appear on the calculation plane as hyperbolic branches given later by Eqs.~\eqref{eq:dc_constraint_uv_fwd}--\eqref{eq:dc_constraint_uv_bwd}.
 The rotation from the ECEF frame to the VVLH frame and the projection onto the calculation plane are written as

-where $u$ is the cross-track coordinate and $v$ the along-track coordinate obtained by perspective projection onto the plane $z_{\mathrm{VVLH}}=1$ as in Eq.~\eqref{eq:calc_plane_projection}, expressed in the VVLH frame centered at the spacecraft.
-Visibility is thus reduced to deciding whether the projected regional polygon intersects the region enclosed by the characteristic curve $\Theta$ of the field of view; $\Theta$ is a fixed closed curve in the $(u,v)$ plane and summarizes the sensor geometry without explicit time dependence.
+where $u$ is the cross track coordinate and $v$ the along track coordinate under the perspective normalization in Eq.~\eqref{eq:calc_plane_projection}, expressed in the VVLH frame centered at the spacecraft.
+Visibility is thus reduced to deciding whether the projected point lies inside the characteristic curve $\Theta$ of the field of view; $\Theta$ is a fixed closed curve in the $(u,v)$ plane and summarizes the sensor geometry without explicit time dependence.